Hotmoka/hotmoka/README.md

 right-click on the `family` project &rarr; Maven &rarr; Update Project...

 As you can see, we are importing the dependency `io-takamaka-code`, that contains the Takamaka runtime.
-This will be downloaded from Maven Central and everything should compile without errors.
+This will be downloaded from Maven and everything should compile without errors.
 The result in Eclipse should look similar to what is shown in Figure 4.